Bugs Bunny, hidden roadrunners featured in new Balloon Fiesta poster

 ALBUQUERQUE, N.M.
 (KRQE) – The new poster for this year’s Balloon Fiesta has been unveiled.
-It features a character new to Fiesta.
+It features a character new to the Balloon Fiesta.

 Story continues below: